tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/故障处理/无法连接实例_intl_en.md

 [**Incorrect database account permissions**](id:sjkzhzjpzyw) Besides security groups, subnets, and other network configurations, database accounts control the access to MySQL.
 If a database account only allows some specific host addresses to access MySQL, the access from other host addresses will be rejected.
 You can modify the host addresses authorized by a database account in the console to control the access to MySQL, thus enhancing database connection security.
-1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name in the instance list, and enter the instance management page.
+1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID in the instance list, and enter the instance management page.
 2. Select **Database Management** > **Account Management**, find the account for which to modify the host, and select **More** > **Modify Host** in the **Operation** column.
 3. In the pop-up dialog box, enter the new host address and click **OK**.
 >?The host address can be an IP and contain `%` (indicating not to limit the IP range).
 Multiple hosts should be separated by line breaks, spaces, semicolons, commas, or vertical bars.